IoTs in consumer space varies from wearable devices, home appliances, transport, vehicles and a variety of other things.

 The wearable we are looking forward to the most is VR wear and eye tracking.
-While Oculus is still a bit far away, Fove will be shipping its eye tracking VR headset soon.
+While Oculus is still a bit far away, Fove will be shipping its eye-tracking VR headset soon.

 #3.
 Connected Cars

 IoT connected cars have always been a major area of interest.
-Embedded and hardware cars are brilliant example of IOT devices.
+Embedded and hardware cars are a brilliant example of IOT devices.
 Embedded cars allow you to connect to your cars with the help of antennas, and hardware cars help you do so with the help of smartphones.

 App integration and self-driving cars such as Google’s Waymo have also revolutionized the ways of transport and will no doubt continue to dominate consumer space in 2017 as well.

 While the healthcare industry has slowly integrated Internet of Things into itself, it stands at the door of major changes in 2017.
 Digital health technologies and smart injectables are some of the exciting things we should see this year.

 There is, for instance, the Smart Body Analyzer, which can do an immediate body assessment and inform of any deficiency in your body balance – ensuring you’ve access to the body vitals at all times.
 Some, like the ones from Withings, could even track indoor air quality.
 You get the data transferred to your iOS or Android device and can access it easily, anytime you want.

 There are other devices like the Smart Stress Management device, which can measure the Electrodermal Activity within your skin, which can act as an indicator for an individuals’ stress response.
 PFizer’s Moodivator App is another such device designed to help patients at home with depression.